viodotcom/vio-app-assignment/INSTRUCTIONS.md

 # FindHotel Mobile Application Engineer Assignment

-Thanks for applying for the Mobile Application Engineer position at FindHotel!
+Thanks for applying for the Mobile Engineer position at FindHotel!

 This assignment is designed to evaluate your mobile application engineering experience.
 The focus us on technical proficiency, design implementation and cross platform aspects.
 It will mimic a real life feature of our future application, a guest selector that is used for requesting hotel availability.